harohodg/filtering_bovineIgM_rep/README.md

 ### Manually running each step
+These steps should be run in an interactive job.
 The nextflow workflows take an input folder and an output folder.
 All samples are automatically placed in a subfolder under the output folder.